Mount Eliza Escarpment Project

 Putting the focus on culture

 BGPA and the Department of Primary Industries and Regional Development (DPIRD) recognise the significance of the area to Traditional Owners.
-All efforts are being made before, during and after the project to consult Whadjuk Noongar Traditional Owners and protect cultural heritage.
+All efforts have been made before, during and after the project to consult Whadjuk Noongar Traditional Owners and protect cultural heritage.

 The next step seeks to create an environment that reflects the cultural sensitivity and environmental stewardship of Whadjuk Noongar culture, history, and values and reestablishes Mount Eliza escarpment as a meaningful connection between Kings Park and the Swan River.